 Screening, prevention and treatment resources

 This page is for healthcare providers and medical professionals.
-For more general information on HIV, please see our Sexually Transmitted Disease Page.
+For general information, see our Sexually Transmitted Disease page.

 What is HIV/AIDS?

 HIV, or human immunodeficiency virus, is an infection that weakens the immune system.
 If the virus destroys too many white blood cells, the infected person can develop AIDS.
-Short for acquired immunodeficiency syndrome, AIDS is the most severe stage of HIV infection.
+AIDS, or acquired immunodeficiency syndrome, is the most severe stage of HIV infection.

 HIV treatments help suppress the virus, slowing or stopping disease progression.
 No cure exists yet for the virus.
 People with HIV typically progress through three stages:

-- Acute HIV Infection—Flu-like symptoms that last a few weeks, usually within a month of infection.
+- Acute HIV Infection—Flu-like symptoms lasting a few weeks, usually within a month of infection.

 - Clinical Latency—Asymptomatic phase that lasts a few years to a few decades.